 Third-party settlements are often reached in the course of non-prosecution or deferred prosecution agreements (N/DPA).
 The arrangement essentially functions as a plea bargain — generally a defendant will agree to fulfill certain requirements in order to avoid prosecution.

 The practice skews incentives in favor of reaching settlements before indictments are handed down, as the Heritage Foundation’s Paul Larkin, a seasoned veteran of the Justice Department, explained in a 2014 paper.
-Corporations, he wrote, are eager to avoid indictments because of adverse consequences that attend prosecution, including loss of professional licenses, government contracts, and penalties in capital markets.
+Corporations, he wrote, are eager to avoid indictments because of the adverse consequences that attend prosecution, including loss of professional licenses, government contracts, and penalties in capital markets.

 “[T]he N/DPA process effectively inverts the incentive structure otherwise envisioned by the criminal justice system,” Larkin wrote.
 “Using N/DPAs to resolve a potential criminal case front-loads all of the costs to the corporation because the charge itself can serve as a death sentence, as prosecutors know all too well.”

-A monetary award to a third party, usually one tangentially related to the matter, is increasingly typical of these agreements.
-Though it is difficult to ascertain how much money the department has accrued and distributed through the process, the Economist estimates such settlements ran into the hundreds of billions in 2014 alone, based on publicly available figures.
+A monetary award to a third-party, usually one tangentially related to the matter, is increasingly typical of these agreements.
+Though it is difficult to ascertain how much money the Department has accrued and distributed through the process, the Economist estimates such settlements ran into the hundreds of billions in 2014 alone, based on publicly available figures.

 The assortment of outside groups who receive such funds tend to follow the ideological biases of the reigning administration.
 Recipients of third-party settlement funds during the Obama administration include La Raza, a progressive group that supports curbing deportation and amnesty for illegal immigrants, and Operation Hope, a California group that urges banks to make “dignity loans” to unqualified mortgage applicants.